We talked about everything from rocking your career to saving massive amounts of money to side hustles.

 You may need to make a judgement call on this one and use your gut to guess what might work.

-With my former boss, I knew that he liked people who could solve problems.
+With my former boss, I knew that he liked people who could solve problems, so I sought opportunities to demonstrate problem-solving in his presence.

 For me, I like helping recent graduates.
 I went through a hard time when I first graduated college and I want to help others who may be feeling like I did.